 - Ice Head Wrap – this Hugarroo ice head wrap is used for cold therapy only.
 If ice provides relief during a migraine attack, this is a product for you.
 The hat contains 9 gel ice packs which provide long-lasting cooling action and remain flexible even when frozen.
 The hat is made from soft and plush fabric.

 - Heating Pad – I love this Pure Enrichment Neck & Shoulder Heating Pad.
 Since neck pain is one of my migraine symptoms, this heating pad helps me so much when I am having an attack.
 This one is plush and doesn’t pill.
 It can wrap around your neck (or head) and is wonderfully comfortable.
 It also closes on the front with a magnetic closure so you don’t have to hold it when it stays closed around your neck.

 - Meditation – there are many guided meditation apps available such as Calm, Inisight Timer and Headspace.

 - CBD Oil – Currently there is a lot of different CBD oil brands on the market and it can be difficult and overwhelming to decide which one to try.
 We recommend joining Migraine Buds Facebook Group for advice about CBD oil to try.
 Take a look at our interview with Jodie Epstein if you are interested in the topic of Cannabis for Migraine.

 Words of hope and encouragement

 Falling into the rebound headache cycle is not your fault.
 When we are in pain, it is natural to turn to medications to try to feel better.
-Do not feel ashamed or upset with yourself for taking medication, which is meant to make us feel better.
-Do not feel ashamed for wanting your migraine attacks go away so that you can get through your day, keep your job, or take care of your family.
+Do not feel ashamed or upset with yourself for taking medication which is meant to make you feel better.
+Do not feel ashamed for wanting your migraine attacks to go away so that you can get through your day, keep your job, or take care of your family.